RLPR/rlpr.github.io/index.md

 You need to provide an URL of a GitHub repository containing:

-- the source code allowing to reproduce all experiments of the paper,
-- the source code allowing to reproduce all figures of your paper,
+- tthe source code allowing to reproduce all experiments and/or figures of your paper,
 - a (set of) script file(s) allowing to install end execute your code,
 - a README file containing all compilation instructions.
 - a link or ref to the original associated paper.

-The URL must be sent to : <wrrpr2016@sciencesconf.org>
+The URL must be sent to : <rrpr-repro-label@inria.fr>
-If the original paper cannot be publicly broadcast or the public link is not yet known, please send a copy of your paper in this same email.
+If the original paper cannot be publicly released or the public link is not yet known, please send a copy of your paper in this same email.

 ### When to apply?